 When used properly and in conjunction with seat belts, airbags are incredibly effective life-saving devices.
 Data released by the NHTSA reveals that in 2017, frontal airbags saved 2,790 lives.
 Between 1987 and 2017, they saved a total of 50,457 lives.
 Together, frontal airbags and seat belts reduce the risk of a traffic collision being fatal by over 80%.

-The risk of death or serious injury occurring in side-on or rollover crashes is till considerable in vehicles which only have frontal airbags, as they are designed to protect occupants thrown forward at the moment of impact.
+The risk of death or serious injury occurring in side-on or rollover crashes is still considerable in vehicles that only have frontal airbags, as they are designed to protect occupants thrown forward at the moment of impact.
 For this reason, most modern vehicles are built with side airbags too.
 In a few years, it is likely that updated national crash data will prove side airbags to be similarly effective life-saving devices.